Yosi2020/solar-data-explorer/README.md

 streamlit run app/main.py
 ```

-Your dashboard will explicitly launch at: [http://localhost:8501](http://localhost:8501)
+Your dashboard will explicitly launch

 ---